SPRING:STORY

 Collecting untold stories of Rachel Carson’s impact

-As we have been working to create Springsong over the past few years, we have talked with hundreds of people, many of whom have shared stories of how Carson changed something small or large in their lives -- everything from starting to plant their own tomatoes to pursuing a career in environmental science.
+As we have been working to create Springsong over the past few years, we have talked with hundreds of people, many of whom have shared stories of how Carson changed something small or large in their lives -- everything from starting to plant their own tomatoes to pursuing a career in biological science.
 We realized that, though the difference Carson's Silent Spring made in sparking the modern environmental movement has been well documented, the effect she had (and continues to have) on the lives of individuals has not.

 With your help, the museum will collect these personal stories for the sake of documenting history and seeking to understand the impact of Carson's Silent Spring, other books, and life from the often overlooked perspective of the individual.
 We plan to partner with state or national archives to house these stories permanently.